blankworker1/BYOB/KEYCARD.md

 ---

-Best Practices
+## Best Practices

-Use one SEEDCARD per wallet
+Create one KEYCARD per wallet

 Do not store multiple wallets on one plate